Graphic: RFDS flight nurse

 During this time the service had to call in a flying doctor to operate on the patient in town.

 “I think she had lost around three litres of blood at this stage due to a rupture so the main thing we were tasked with was taking the blood with us to her.

 “The most amazing part of the whole aeromedical retrieval was the fact that the doctor was operating on her in a little theatre they had in this tiny town.

 “When we arrived, we literally took her off the operating table and incubated her for the flight to Brisbane.

 “One of the town’s nurses said when we arrived all she could see was the lights coming from our aircraft into town.
 She described it as a shining star in the black sky.
 It just gave me Goosebumps and I thought, ‘this is what it’s all about!’”

-Thanks to supporters like you, and a newly launched partnership with QSuper, on-going training for Flight Nurses, like Yvette, will keep their skills up-to-date and help save more lives.
+Thanks to supporters like you, on-going training for Flight Nurses, like Yvette, will keep their skills up-to-date and help save more lives.